 North Buena Vista is a tiny city located in the state of Iowa.
 With a population of 107 people and just one neighborhood, North Buena Vista is the 447th largest community in Iowa.

-When you are in North Buena Vista, you'll notice that it is more blue-collar than most other communities in America.
-43.55% of North Buena Vista’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+North Buena Vista is a blue-collar town, with 43.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, North Buena Vista is a city of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in North Buena Vista who work in sales jobs (14.52%), management occupations (12.90%), and personal care services (8.06%).

-Telecommuters are a relatively large percentage of the workforce: 11.29% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 North Buena Vista’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.